smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 The Truth About That Sticky Stuff in Your Bong

-Your rig’s looking rough.
-Brown residue creeping down the neck, sticky film building in the joints, and you’re staring at it thinking, “Can I smoke this?”
+Your rig is looking rough.
+Brown residue creeping down the neck, sticky film building in the joints, and you are staring at it wondering what to do with it.

-• It contains degraded cannabinoids, tar, and ash
+• They are made up of degraded material, tar, and ash

 • Nearly zero terpenes, harsh taste, no flavor

-• It can clog percs and reduce airflow
+• They can clog percs and reduce airflow

-This article will break down what reclaim actually is, whether it gets you high, and why scraping the inside of your bong shouldn’t be part of your smoking routine.
-Let’s get into it.
+This article breaks down what reclaim actually is, why it collects, and why scraping the inside of your bong should not be part of your routine.
+Let us get into it.

-Residue buildup isn’t just grime, it’s a sign your glass is doing its job.
-Whether you’re hitting dabs or burning flower, every session leaves something behind.
-The thicker your concentrates or the more often you smoke, the faster it shows up.
+Residue buildup is not just grime, it is a sign your glass is doing its job.
+Whether you are running concentrates or burning dry herb, every session leaves something behind.
+The thicker your concentrates or the more often you use the piece, the faster it shows up.

-And if your rig or bong isn’t designed to manage that flow efficiently, reclaim builds up fast.
+And if your rig or bong is not designed to manage that flow efficiently, reclaim builds up fast.

 Where Does It Come From?

-Dab rigs collect reclaim when vaporized concentrates cool down and stick to internal surfaces.
+Dab rigs collect reclaim when vaporized concentrate cools and sticks to internal surfaces.
 Every time you take a dab, some of that oil fails to fully vaporize or makes contact with cooler parts of the rig and condenses into reclaim.

-That includes a mix of tar, ash, and leftover cannabinoids that didn’t get burned off.
+That includes a mix of tar, ash, and leftover material that did not burn off.
 Since the smoke is hotter and dirtier, the buildup is more aggressive and harder to clean.

 Where It Builds Up

-Reclaim and resin don’t just sit in one place.
-They spread into parts of your piece that are the hardest to reach.
+Reclaim and resin do not just sit in one place.
+They spread into the parts of your piece that are hardest to reach.
 If your glass has tight angles, stacked percs, or thin tubing, expect more mess in less time.

 • Downstems